rhyolight/numenta-web/packages/numenta.com/pages/blog/2018/07/31/numenta-publishing-strategy.md

 type: post
 ---

-*We have received lots of questions about our publishing strategy, why we share papers that have not yet been published in a scientific journal, and our overall stance on open science.
+<p style="margin-left: 0pt; display: inline"><i>We have received lots of questions about our publishing strategy, why we share papers that have not yet been published in a scientific journal, and our overall stance on open science.
 Our co-founder, Jeff Hawkins has responded in various posts on our [HTM Forum](https://discourse.numenta.org).
-For those of you who are not active there, you can read a consolidated version of Jeff’s thoughts below.*
+For those of you who are not active there, you can read a consolidated version of Jeff’s thoughts below.</i>

 **Jeff Hawkins, Numenta Co-Founder**
 ----------------------